robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/includes/get-started-get-model-rest-csharp.md

 ## <a name="clean-up-resources"></a>Limpar os recursos

-Ao concluir este guia de início rápido, exclua o arquivo do sistema de arquivos.
+Ao concluir este início rápido, exclua a pasta do projeto do sistema de arquivos.

 ## <a name="next-steps"></a>Próximas etapas